adblockplus/adblockpluscore/README.md

 =================

 This repository contains the generic Adblock Plus code that's shared between platforms.
-This repository is not designed to be used directly, but instead to serve as a dependency for `adblockpluschrome` and `libadblockplus`.
+This repository is __not designed to be used directly__, but instead to serve as a dependency for `adblockpluschrome` and `libadblockplus`.

 Running the unit tests
 ----------------------